t3abdulg/Twitter-Topic-Modelling/README.md

 LDA (latent dirichlet allocation) Works in a very smilar way.

-We feed it a bag of words which it assumes to be related.
+We feed it a bag of words which it assumes to be related (syntax, order, punctuation all dont matter!).
 And it tries to generate what the topics might have been, which made up these bag of words.

-For such a reason, it makes sense to train the model using Wikipedia Articles where all the words in each article, ARE related.
+For such a reason, it makes sense to train the model using Wikipedia Articles where all the words in each article, ARE related (to an extent).

 ##Dependencies